Indoor Scuba Diving Pools – Dive the Deepest and Largest Pools

 You Want to Practice New Techniques

-If you’re a beginner and you’re not too keen on the idea of going a few meters deep into the ocean, the swimming pool is a good place to start.
-In fact, there are special courses where you can practice your diving skills and engage in other water activities to make you feel more at ease.
+If you’re a beginner and you’re not too keen on the idea of going a few meters deep into the ocean, the swimming pool is a good place to start your scuba diving adventure.
+In fact, there are special courses where you can practice your skills in an indoor pool and engage in other water activities to make you feel more at ease.

 Your Skin Can’t Handle the Sun

-If you have any allergies or your skin is too sensitive to deal with the sun, indoor diving will give you a taste of the real thing without having to see a paramedic.
+If you have any allergies or your skin is too sensitive to deal with the sun, using an indoor diving pool will give you a taste of the real thing without having to see a paramedic.

 You’re Afraid of the Ocean

-You can overcome those fears by becoming skilled at scuba diving.
-Once you’re ready, you can take on the real thing.
+You can overcome those fears by becoming a skilled diver using an indoor diving pool.
+Once you’re ready, you can take on the real thing and go scuba diving in open water.

 - The Blue Abyss in England- 50 meters